Dargo, Victoria

 Dargo is a town in Victoria, Australia, located 348 km east of Melbourne, in the Shire of Wellington.
 At the 2016 census, Dargo and the surrounding area had a population of 99.
 The median age of residents was 63.

 The town provided a stopover for Victorian gold rush miners on their way to the goldfields of Grant, Talbotville, and Crooked River.
 The Post Office opened on 18 March 1868.

 Today the town is a producer of timber and beef cattle, and outside these industries tourism has become a major source of revenue.
 The town is a popular destination for four-wheel drive enthusiasts, bushwalkers, sambar deer hunters, and trout fishermen.
 An annual Walnut Festival formerly ran through the Australian Easter holiday period and was usually well attended.

+Geography

+Climate

+Dargo experiences an elevation-influenced oceanic climate (Köppen: Cfb) with tepid summers and cool winters.
+The wettest recorded day was 5 June 2012 with 160.2 mm of rainfall.
+Extreme temperatures ranged from 43.7 C on 25 January 2019 to -7.9 C on 4 August 1994.

+Climate data was taken from the nearest weather station at Mount Moornapa.

 The Dargo Store, an important refuel and resupply point.